Multiwavelength Radio Observations of Two Repeating Fast Radio Burst Sources: FRB 121102 and FRB 180916.J0158+65: Results

 \subsection{FRB~121102}

 FRB~121102 was observed simultaneously at $S$-band and $X$-band with DSS-63 for 27.3\,hr between 2019~September~19 (MJD~58745) and 2020~February~11 (MJD~58890) during a recent period of activity from the source.
 We detected 2~bursts at $S$-band during these observations.
 The first burst~(B1) was detected on 2019~September~28 (MJD~58754), and the second burst~(B2) was detected approximately one day later on 2019~September~29 (MJD~58755).
 In Figure~\ref{Figure:Figure1}, we show the frequency-averaged profiles, dedispersed dynamic spectra, flux-calibrated burst spectra, and DM-time images of each burst.
-Both bursts were detected in filterbank data recorded with a time resolution of 2.2\,ms, and thus they are not temporally resolved.
-In Figure~\ref{Figure:Figure1}, we dedispersed both bursts using a DM of 563.0\,pc\,cm$^{\text{--3}}$, which corresponds to the average DM near the time of each burst obtained from long-term monitoring of FRB~121102 with the Arecibo Observatory~(A. D. Seymour, private communication).
+Both of these bursts were detected in filterbank data recorded with a time resolution of 2.2\,ms, and thus they are not temporally resolved.
+The apparent~DM associated with a particular radio burst from a given FRB source can differ depending on the spectral-temporal structure of the burst and whether a signal-to-noise-maximizing or structure-maximizing metric is used to determine the optimal DM.
+Since we were unable to resolve the spectral-temporal structure of the bursts (B1 and B2) due to the time resolution of the data, we dedispersed both bursts in Figure~\ref{Figure:Figure1} using a DM of 563.0\,pc\,cm$^{\text{--3}}$, which corresponds to the average~DM near the time of each burst obtained from long-term monitoring of FRB~121102 with the Arecibo Observatory~(A. D. Seymour, private communication).

 In Table~\ref{Table:Table3}, we provide a list of measured properties of each burst, including the barycentric arrival time, peak~S/N, burst width, peak flux density, time-integrated burst fluence~($\mathcal{F}$), spectral energy density, and isotropic-equivalent energy.
 The burst widths were determined by fitting a Gaussian function to the dedispersed burst profile.
 We quote the full width at half maximum~(FWHM) as the temporal width.
-The burst fluence was determined using the 2$\sigma$ FWHM for the duration of each burst.
+The burst fluence was determined using the 2$\sigma$~FWHM for the duration of each burst.